hhromic/midi-utils-js/README.md

 mcNoteOn.setColorMapper('rainbow');   // Let's try a rainbow effect mcNoteOff.setColorMapper('rainbow');  // If OffVelocity=0, this doesn't matter

-// Second the MidiLedsController with basic raw console output var mlc = new MidiLedsController(88, mcNoteOn, mcNoteOff);
+// Second, the MidiLedsController with basic raw console output var mlc = new MidiLedsController(88, mcNoteOn, mcNoteOff);
 mlc.setNoteOffset(0x15);   // Minimum note for an 88-keys piano
 mlc.setOffVelocity(0x0A);  // If >0x00: LEDs will be 'off' with dimmed light